KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 - 10,000 stETH
 - 15,000 cmETH
 These are liquid staking tokens (ETH that is staked and earning yield).
-At this point the wallet held a large amount of different ETH-based assets (standart treasury)
+At this point the wallet held a large amount of different ETH-based assets (standard treasury)

 ![Bybit Hot and Cold Wallets normal treasury](images/screenshot-3.png)